tedslittlerobot/menu-builder/readme.md

 The Laravel version of the class can be echoed out (which will call the `render()` method).
 This renders the menu using Laravel's blade templating system.
 You have two options for customising:

- -  You can override the Menu Builder views (run `php artisan view:publish tlr/view`, then edit those files).
+ -  You can override the Menu Builder views (run `php artisan vendor:publish`, then edit those files).
  -  You can pass a view to the parent menu like so.
 This view will have the `MenuItem` object available as the `$menu` variable:

 ```php